 You may have seen photos of Peguyangan Waterfall’s famous blue stairs that cling to the side of a cliff wall and lead down to the ocean below.
 This hike is intense and not for anyone who is afraid of heights.
 Some of the stairs are concrete, but others are blue metal slats where you can see through to the ocean far, far below your feet.

 It’s 10,000 IDR per person to enter the Diamond Beach / Atuh Beach area.
-Once you park you have three choices; you can take a right and go down the stairs to Diamond Beach, you can go straight and head up the hill to a small temple with nice views, or take a left and head down the stairs to Atuh Beach.
+Once you park you have three choices.
+You can take a right and go down the stairs to Diamond Beach.
+Another option is to go straight and head up the hill to a small temple with nice views.
+Or, take a left and head down the stairs to Atuh Beach.

 The stairs down to Diamond Beach are very picturesque as you get the view of the beach below.
 There are usually people here taking photos.
 The descent is tricky in some areas but there are ropes to hang on to.